mk270/mirage-onramps/web-searches.md

 I found a 33 part video on youtube.
 It claimed to be the first english language video tutorial; after the first dozen five-minute videos, I was able to get going by myself

+There is a number of things which could be described as the wiki, and none of them is super well curated